Frijol/climate-change/GLOSSARY.md

 ## entrainment
 thermally and mechanically stressing aquatic organisms to create clean water [EIA, 31][EIA]

+## EOR
+enhanced oil recovery: steam heat to reduce the viscosity of the oil, then pump in oxygen to burn in situ [Muller, 234][Muller]

 ## EPACT2005
 Energy Policy Act of 2005 increased ITC [EIA, 33][EIA]